 Fire Safety: Ensuring that fire risk assessments are carried out for all buildings occupied by local authority staff and training-up fire wardens.
-In addition this department also provides a commercial fire safety service which includes fire risk assessments, fire safety advice and site visits to commercial and residential premises.
+In addition to this, the department also provides a commercial fire safety service which includes fire risk assessments, fire safety advice and site visits to commercial and residential premises.